RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

       12341048  standard myjob_41  panteater      PI_lab  R      1 14-00:00:00 13-23:00:22
       < total 200 lines for 200 jobs >

-   Each of 200 running jobs in the account has run for about 1hr out of allocated 14 days.
+   | Each of 200 running jobs in the account has run for about 1hr out of allocated 14 days.
-   Total max time Slurm has allocated for these running jobs is
+   | Total max time Slurm has allocated for these running jobs is

-   :math:`1 CPU * 200 jobs * 14 days * 24 hrs = 67200 hrs`
+   |     :math:`1 CPU * 200 jobs * 14 days * 24 hrs = 67200 hrs`

-   There are about *200 hrs* already used, (each job run ~1 hr), so remaining needed balance is :tt:`67100 hrs`.
+   | There are about *200 hrs* already used, (each job already run for ~1 hr), so remaining needed
+   | balance is :tt:`67100 hrs`.
 Per step 1 above, your 2 pending jobs require

-   :math:`1 CPU * 14 days * 24 hrs * 2 jobs = 672 hrs`.
+   |    :math:`1 CPU * 14 days * 24 hrs * 2 jobs = 672 hrs`.

-   Slurm is computing that if all current jobs ran to their MAX times and if the next job were to run MAX time your account would end up negative:
+   | Slurm is computing that if all current jobs ran to their MAX times and if the next job
+   | were to run MAX time your account would end up negative:

-   :math:`67300 - 67100 - 672 = -472 hrs`.
+   |    :math:`67300 - 67100 - 672 = -472 hrs`.

    Therefore Slurm puts these new jobs on hold.
    These 2 jobs will  start running once some of the remaining running jobs completed